beitaz/AudioToText/README.md

 # Don't log messages
 $ ./start.sh

-# Log messages into log.txt
+# Pipe app output to file
 $ ./start.sh > log.txt
 ```

 ## Audio file prequisites:

-The audio files should be less than a minute, and they should be placed under the `path` folder you specified on the `config.json` file.
+The audio files duration should be less than a minute (if not, they will be rejected by the API), and they should be placed under the `path` folder you specified on the `config.json` file.
 The file names should follow this pattern:

 ```
 name-[Numeric ID].extension